- Our offerings

 When building a curbside delivery app, remember that it will be an investment.
-While you may want to release something quickly to meet new demand, your app should continue to serve you as your business grows and would therefore benefit by being built with future opportunities in mind.
+While you may want to release something quickly to meet new demand, your app should continue to serve you as your business grows and new opportunities arise.

 The two most basic functionalities the app needs is ordering and inventory.
 The app should provide a streamlined solution that allows customers to select the items to purchase - a function that can look very different depending on your business model.
 A deli might give customers the option to build their sandwich from bun-to-bun or offer a selection of menu options.
 A retail store, on the other hand, needs the ability to show customers what is in stock so that they can receive their full order.